comfy-rec/iris_classification/README.md

 ## datasets

-cifar10
+iris

-cifar10 dataset is a collection of images, widely used datasets for machine learning.
+iris dataset is widely used datasets for machine learning.

-cifar10 dataset contains 60000 32x32 pixels color images in 10 different classes.
+iris dataset contains 150 samples in 3 different classes.

-there are 6000 images of each class.
+there are 50 samples of each class.

 ### train

-50000 images, 10 classes(airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck)

-data augmentation - rotation, width shift, height shift, horizontal flip
+120 samples, 3 classes(setosa, versicolor, virginica)

 ### test

-10000 images, 10 classes(airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck)
+30 samples, 3 classes(setosa, versicolor, virginica)

 ## Usage

+iris.py